 I always read gift guides and holiday posts about ideas for celebrating and all that jazz.
-I love checking out what people want or recommend, but when it comes to Mother’s Day, I feel a bit different.
+If I’m being honest, I do genuinely love checking out what people want or recommend, but when it comes to Mother’s Day, I feel a bit different.

-I would love a spa day to get my nails and hair done.
+If I had to think of ideas of what I would want for a special occasion, I think a spa day to get my nails and hair done sounds nice.
 I would definitely enjoy a shopping trip and fancy dinner, but I’m not really feeling those types of things for Mother’s Day this year.

 There’s always the standard breakfast in bed.
 I’m also not a fan of being surprised or feeling like I’m not useful.
 To be honest, it can be hard not doing anything.